Print This Bible Study

 2) Engravings on the Pillars

 Christ returning to the earth at the termination of the Tribulation, as the conquering King, will put down all power and authority.
-He will have “on his vesture and on his thigh a name written, King of kings, and Lord of lords”; and He will possess a “new name” that no man will know (Revelation 3:12; 19:12, 16).
+He will have “on His robe and on His thigh a name written: KING OF KINGS AND LORD OF LORDS.”; and He will possess a “new name” that no man will know (Revelation 3:12; 19:12, 16).

 At that time Christians will be intimately identified, after the fashion revealed in Revelation 3:12, with God the Father, God the Son, and the New Jerusalem.
 And they will then exercise sure, secure, firmly established positions of strength and power as they rule with the Son from the New Jerusalem.